bigbadblunt/lightwave2/README.md

 Python library to provide a reliable communication link with LightWaveRF second generation lights and switches.

+## Installing

+The easiest way is

+    pip3 install lightwave2

+Or just copy https://raw.githubusercontent.com/bigbadblunt/lightwave2/master/lightwave2/lightwave2.py into your project

+## Using the library

 #### Imports
 You'll need to import the library